Seattle protesters gather downtown after Supreme Court reverses Roe v. Wade

-Crowds gathered in Seattle Friday afternoon as businesses emptied and residents gathered, mostly to protest Friday’s divided U.S. Supreme Court decision rolling back 50 years of precedent and restricting abortion rights nationwide.
+Crowds gathered in Seattle Friday afternoon as businesses emptied and residents came together, mostly to protest Friday’s divided U.S. Supreme Court decision rolling back 50 years of precedent and restricting abortion rights nationwide.

 Thousands of people gathered at the downtown Federal Building at Marion Street and Second Avenue, where protesters’ chants of “Jesus loves you, but not when you hate women” drowned out a sole Christian street evangelist praising the court’s decision to overturn the landmark Roe v.
 Wade ruling that had protected abortion rights since 1973.

-Another large crowd gathered at Westlake Plaza where demonstrators carried signs stating ““Forced Motherhood = Female Enslavement,” “Protect women, not guns,” and, “Abort the court.”
+Another large crowd gathered at Westlake Plaza where demonstrators carried signs stating “Forced Motherhood = Female Enslavement,” “Protect women, not guns,” and “Abort the court.”

 “It’s an atrocity,” said Margo Heights, an organizer with the Seattle chapter of Rise Up 4 Abortion Rights, which sponsored the Westlake gathering.
-It’s members call for “abortion on demand and without apology.”
+Its members call for “abortion on demand and without apology.”

 “It weighs heavily on all of us,” said Heights, who wore white pants stained red between the legs.

-Rise Up is a national advocacy network whose organizers have been inspired by abortion rights activists in Mexico and Columbia, where political activism and civil disobedience led governments in those countries to decriminalize abortion.
+Rise Up is a national advocacy network whose organizers have been inspired by abortion-rights activists in Mexico and Columbia, where political activism and civil disobedience led governments in those countries to decriminalize abortion.

 “Our main message right now today is that this decision must not stand, it’s illegitimate,” Heights said.
-“We need legal abortion on-demand nationwide, and we need to demand that the federal government codify this right.”
+“We need legal abortion on demand nationwide, and we need to demand that the federal government codify this right.”

 The gathering at the federal building was called by the coalition Puget Sound Mobilization for Reproductive Justice.